2010: Fatima is sold into marriage

 2013: Saudi Arabia introduces 16 as the minimum age of marriage

 Fatima’s divorce is finalized after a required 90-day waiting period.
 Later that same year, the Saudi Ministry of Justice proposes to introduce new regulations setting 16 as the minimum age of marriage for girls.
-While we welcome this first step in fulfilling the government’s international human rights obligations, we call on the Saudi government to implement this regulation as soon as possible and to put in place more regulations to protect girls from child marriage - including by raising the age of marriage to the international standard of 18.
+While we welcome this first step in fulfilling the government’s international human rights obligations, we call on the Saudi government to implement this regulation as soon as possible and to put in place more regulations to protect girls from child marriage - including by raising the age of marriage to the international best standard of 18.